Building your business from scratch takes a lot of guts. And stakes become even higher and tougher when you plan to start a fintech business.

 This can lead to dependency risks.

-For instance, if a major bank that provides the banking infrastructure for your payment app changes its terms or decides to launch its own competing service, it could significantly disrupt your business operations.
+For instance, if a major bank that provides the banking infrastructure for your payment app changes its terms or decides to launch its competing service, it could significantly disrupt your business operations.

 In addition, relying on third-party vendors for critical components like payment processing or data storage introduces risks related to service outages or data breaches.

-Establishing a diversified portfolio of partners and vendors, and developing contingency plans, are essential steps to mitigate these risks.
+Establishing a diversified portfolio of partners and vendors and developing contingency plans are essential steps to mitigate these risks.

 9. Competition from Established Financial Institutions